chaos-mesh/chaos-mesh-action/README.md

    mode: all
 ```

-### Encode chaos configuration file with base64
+### Step 2.
+Encode the chaos configuration file with base64

-Obtain the base64 value of the chaos configuration file through the following command:
+Obtain the base64 value of the chaos configuration file using the following command:

 ```shell
 CFG_BASE64=`base64 chaos.yaml`
 ```

-### Create the workflow
+### Step 3.
+Create the workflow

-#### Deploy K8s cluster
+1. Deploy the Kubernetes cluster

-Need to deploy a K8s cluster in the workflow, can use [Kind Cluster](https://github.com/marketplace/actions/kind-cluster) or [Kind Action](https://github.com/marketplace/actions/kind-kubernetes-in-docker-action).
+A Kubernetes cluster is required for the workflow.
+You can use [Kind Cluster](https://github.com/marketplace/actions/kind-cluster) or [Kind Action](https://github.com/marketplace/actions/kind-kubernetes-in-docker-action) to deploy.

-#### Use chaos-mesh-action
+2. Use `chaos-mesh-action`.

-When creating the workflow in Actions, use chaos-mesh/chaos-mesh-action in the yaml configuration file and configure the base64 value of the chaos configuration file.
+To create the workflow in GitHub action, use `chaos-mesh/chaos-mesh-action` in the yaml configuration file and configure the base64 value of the chaos configuration file.
 The chaos-mesh related configuration is as follows:

 ```yaml
     - name: Run chaos mesh action